Important Information for State Auto Customers in Illinois

-Cook, Kane, Lake, and McHenry counties in Illinois have been declared state disaster areas after significant flooding.
-In response, the Illinois Department of Insurance has issued Company Bulletin 2017-03.
-In accordance with the bulletin, effective immediately, State Auto is implementing the following guidelines to ensure that Illinois policyholders residing in these counties and affected by this disaster do not suffer unnecessary hardship:
+Christian County in Illinois has been declared a state disaster area after severe storms hit the area.
+In response, the Illinios Department of Insurance has issued Company Bulletin 2018-12.
+In accordance with the bulletin, effective immediately, State Auto is implementing the following guidelines to ensure that Illinois policyholders residing in Christian County and affected by this disaster do not suffer unnecessary hardship:

-- Moratorium on cancellations and nonrenewals.
-We will withdraw any cancellation or nonrenewal notices issued on or after July 12, 2017, on any in-force policy issued to an affected policyholder or respecting affected property in the disaster areas.
-In addition, we will not issue any new cancellation or nonrenewal notices to affected policyholders or for affected property in the disaster areas until September 30, 2017, or a later time if deemed reasonable given an individual policyholder's circumstance.
+§ Moratorium on cancellations and nonrenewals.
+We will withdraw any cancellation or nonrenewal notices issued on or after November 23, 2018, on any in-force policy issued to an affected policyholder or respecting affected property in the disaster area.
+In addition, we will not issue any new cancellation or nonrenewal notices to affected policyholders or for affected property in the disaster area until January 23, 2019, or a later time if deemed reasonable given an individual policyholder's circumstance.